-To avail of a Nurse or GP service, students must register in person before their first appointment, unless it is an emergency when they will be seen immediately.
-Please phone 01 239 4760 or call in to register and make an appointment.
+To avail of a Nurse or Doctor’s appointment, students must firstly register in person before their first appointment.
+If there is an emergency they will be seen immediately.
+Please call into the Health Centre to register and make an appointment.

 How much does it cost?

-How to contact GP out of hour’s service?
+How to contact GP Urgent Out of Hours Service?